 - Capsule: 100mg

 - Powder: ½-1 teaspoon

 The best time to consume Gymnema Sylvestre is in the morning or 20 minutes before meals.

 You can buy it online and at Ayurvedic stores or pharmacies.

 Ginseng has been known as an immunity boosting and disease-fighting herb for ages, but researchers have recently found that it also contains anti-diabetic properties.
 When you take ginseng, the absorption of carbohydrates slows down, and the cells take up and use more glucose.
 Apart from that, insulin production in the pancreas also increases.
-All these contribute to a healthier body that is less prone to diabetes.
-If you already have diabetes, this can help lower the blood glucose levels by 15 to 20%, better than placebo, as shown by the research team from the University of Toronto (2).
+All these contribute to a healthier body that is less prone to diabetes (2).
+If you already have diabetes, this can help lower the blood glucose levels by 15 to 20%, better than placeboi XA substance or treatment with no therapeutic value that is given to trick the brain into functioning as if it were real treatment. , as shown by the research team from the University of Toronto .